The Creed

 The Creed is as follows:

-• I believe in one (1) God, the Father Almighty, Creator of Heaven and Earth and of all things visible and invisible.
+• I believe in one (1) God, Father Almighty, Creator of Heaven and Earth and of all things visible and invisible.

 • And He rose on the third day according to the Scriptures.